-The best laptop for college
+The best laptop for college at a glance

 Why should you buy this: You won’t find many laptops that provide a better combination of low price, great performance, and lightweight design.